Jean-Louis Schlesser: Formula One

 Schlesser was working as a test driver for Williams when he gained his first taste of Formula One (F1) in early 1983 when he bought a drive in the RAM team's March-RAM 01-Cosworth.
 His first race was the non-championship Race of Champions at Brands Hatch, where he started last of the 13 entrants and finished 6th.
-One week later, at the French Grand Prix at Paul Ricard, he was the slowest of the 29 cars in qualifying and thus failed to make the grid.
+A week later, at the French Grand Prix at Paul Ricard, he was the slowest of the 29 cars in qualifying and thus failed to qualify.
 He did not take part in another F1 race for five years, though he continued to test for Williams, and was active in sports car racing.

 1988 Italian Grand Prix

 In 1988, Williams called upon Schlesser to deputise for an unwell Nigel Mansell at the Italian Grand Prix at Monza.
-With 26 of the 31 cars allowed to start, Schlesser qualified 22nd, and thus made his Grand Prix début the day before his 40th birthday.
+With 26 of the 31 cars allowed to start, Schlesser qualified 22nd, and thus made his Grand Prix debut the day before his 40th birthday.

 In the race, Schlesser worked his way up to 11th, while Ayrton Senna led from pole position in his McLaren.
-In the closing stages, the Ferraris of Gerhard Berger and Michele Alboreto started to catch Senna, and were only a few seconds behind at the start of lap 49, three laps from race end.
+In the closing stages, the Ferraris of Gerhard Berger and Michele Alboreto started to catch Senna, and were only a few seconds behind at the start of lap 49, with three laps remaining.
 At that point, Senna came up to lap Schlesser for the second time.
-Going into the tight Rettifilo chicane at the end of the start-finish straight, Schlesser went wide, expecting the Brazilian driver to pass on the inside, and in the process locked his brakes.
+Going into the tight Rettifilo chicane at the end of the start-finish straight, Schlesser went wide, expecting Senna to pass on the inside, and in the process locked his brakes.
 Wishing to keep his car on the track, Schlesser turned inside, and his left front wheel hit Senna's right rear.
-With the rear suspension broken, the McLaren spun and beached itself on a kerb, and the Ferraris secured a one-two finish on home soil, less than a month after Enzo Ferrari's death.
-The collision also prevented the McLaren team from winning all 16 races of the 1988 season.
+With the rear suspension broken, the McLaren spun and beached itself on a kerb, leaving the Ferraris to secure a one-two finish on home soil, less than a month after Enzo Ferrari's death.
+The collision also prevented the McLaren team from winning all 16 races of the 1988 season, as Alain Prost had retired fifteen laps earlier.

 Afterwards, Schlesser said that he did not think the collision was his fault.
 Nonetheless, he made a tearful apology to Senna.

 Twenty-five years later, at the 2013 Monaco Grand Prix, McLaren chairman Ron Dennis was reintroduced to Schlesser.
-Dennis said, "This is the man who ruined my life and our perfect record back in 1988.”
-Schlesser responded saying that "what happened that day at Monza kept you hungry..."
+Dennis said, "This is the man who ruined my life and our perfect record back in 1988."
+Schlesser said that "what happened that day at Monza kept you hungry."